cakePhone/SkyMuse/README.md

 ## Download

 I probably set up a releases tab, try checking that.
-If not, go to:
+If not, it's under: /android/app/release/app-release.apk

 ## To Do's